tsathoqqua/limadocs/docs/source/module/modules-m_npcscript.rst

   - SCRIPT_WAIT: Wait a number of seconds.

   - SCRIPT_DESC: Change the in room description for the mob as they move along in the world.

+.. c:function:: int started_at()

+Returns a timestamp for when the script was launched.

 .. c:function:: void execute_script(string name)